KBTV-TV: History

 On January 1, 2021, Sinclair began to migrate KBTV's Fox programming to a subchannel of KFDM; the transition period ended on February 1, 2021, with KBTV switching its primary subchannel to Dabl.

 On July 28, 2021, the FCC issued a Forfeiture Order against Deerfield Media stemming from a lawsuit involving KBTV-TV.
 The lawsuit, filed by AT&T, alleged that Deerfield Media failed to negotiate for retransmission consent in good faith for KBTV and other Sinclair-managed stations.
 Deerfield was ordered to pay a fine of $512,228 per station named in the lawsuit, including KBTV.

+On August 1, 2025, Roar was moved from KBTV's second to the first digital subchannel.
+Dabl was moved to the fifth digital subchannel, while Charge! was moved to Roar's former subchannel position on 4.2.